ikmb-denbi/genome-annotation/docs/installation.md

 }
 ```

-However, please note that you will not be able to run the GenomeThreader part of the pipeline (not available through conda) unless you
-make sure to provide this package some other way.

 Nextflow will install the environment with the necessary packages during pipeline start-up.
 However, please be advised that this takes a little while and
 needs to be done every time you run a new project.
 Using Singularity is therefore highly recommended (see below).